nosqlbench/nosqlbench/README.md

 **The Open Source, Pluggable, NoSQL Benchmarking Suite**

-👉 The current version of NoSQLBench in development is _5.21_, which is based on Java 21 LTS.
+👉 The current version of NoSQLBench in development is _5.23_, which is based on Java 23 preview.
-All new language features in Java 21, and some preview features may be used.
+All new language features in Java 23, and some preview features may be used.
 There are significant improvements in this branch which will be documented before a main release is published.
-If you are presently using NoSQLBench for testing, and are not actively developing against the code base, it is recommended that you stay on the latest 5.17 release until an official 5.21 release is available.
-[What's in store for 5.21.](nb_521.md)
+If you are presently using NoSQLBench for testing, and are not actively developing against the code base, it is recommended that you stay on the latest 5.21 branch release until an official 5.23 release is available.
+[What's in store for 5.23.](nb_523.md)

 [Get it Here](DOWNLOADS.md)